-In severe cases or one conservative treatment fails surgery may be required.
-During surgery a curved incision is made on the medial side of the ankle over top of the tarsal tunnel.
+In severe cases or when conservative treatment fails, surgery may be required.
+During surgery, a curved incision is made on the medial side of the ankle over top of the tarsal tunnel.
 The flexor retinaculum over top of the tarsal tunnel is split, opening up the tarsal tunnel and relieving pressure.
 Any mass in the tarsal tunnel is removed.
 A swollen venous plexus is split and cauterized, reducing pressure on the nerve.
 The nerve is freed, down to the foot.
-The skin is closed and a dressing and boot are applied.
+The skin is then closed and a dressing and boot are applied.

 There is no weight-bearing allowed for 6 weeks post-op.
 During therapy, the boot is removed and early range of motion exercises of the ankle and foot begun.
 This allows the nerve to mobilize and reduce scarring.